codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 * Creating a transaction which contains the contract’s code.
 * Broadcasting the transaction to the network.

-From the command-line, you can use the SCTs deploy command to achieve all these steps:
+From the command-line, you can use the ``sct deploy`` command to achieve all these steps:

 ::